Tampa Bay Business Owners Celebrate International Women's Day

 But because of the pandemic, Rivelli says the group celebrated a little differently this year hosting dozens of women looking for some inspiration.
 “We celebrated via Zoom, we heard some great keynote speakers, we raised some money and we supported women-owned businesses,” she said.

-From topics of social, economic and cultural achievements to pay equality and a gender equal mindset, not to mention this year’s designated international theme being “Choose to Challenge”, Rivelli says she and the working women of Tampa Bay didn’t just take a look back Monday.MORE NEWS: Gwinnett County Teachers Receive COVID-19 Vaccine On First Day Of Eligibility
+From topics of social, economic and cultural achievements to pay equality and a gender equal mindset, not to mention this year’s designated international theme being “Choose to Challenge”, Rivelli says she and the working women of Tampa Bay didn’t just take a look back Monday.MORE NEWS: Third Stimulus Check: Besides $1,400, What Else Does The Economic Relief Package Have For You?

 “When you think of all the amazing work that’s been done over the last 50 years for our gender here in the United States, there is still work to be done,” she said.
 “But we also honor all the women that have helped to get us where we are and all the women who are going to help us get to where we are going.
 So that’s what the topic is all about and we’re so excited to have celebrated that today and it’s just been a fantastic day.
 Happy International Women’s Day.”